tasitlabs/tasit-apps/decentraland/README.md

-# Tasit Decentraland
+# Decentraland by Tasit

-This folder is the home for the Tasit Decentraland app.
+This folder is the home for the Decentraland by Tasit app.

 You can use this app to buy parcels of Decentraland land from a standalone native mobile app.